andli/pymkm/README.md

 **NOTE:** Use all functionality at your own risk, I take no responsibility for the resulting prices or wiped stock.
 See 'price calculation' below for more details.

 **NOTE 2:** This app collects a tiny amount of usage data.
 The purpose is to allow me to see what people use the most and to focus on improving that.
-If you want to opt out from this, please change `ALLOW_REPORTING = True` to `False` in `pymkm_app.py`.
+If you want to opt out from this, please change `"reporting": true` to `false` in `config.json`.

 ```
 ╭─── PyMKM 1.6.5 ────────────────────────────────────────╮